 This post may contain affiliate links.
 See my disclosure policy.

-Pillowy soft concha is a classic Mexican sweet bread (pan dulce) with a crackled and flavored shell-like topping.
-This recipe makes vanilla and chocolate pan dulce, giving you the best of both worlds!
+Pillowy-soft concha is a classic Mexican sweet bread (pan dulce) featuring a crackled and flavored shell-like topping.
+My recipe yields both vanilla and chocolate conchas.

-If you’ve been lucky enough to try Mexican pan dulce before, then you know about the magic that is concha.
+If you’ve been lucky enough to try Mexican pan dulce before, then you’re familiar with the magic that is concha.
+I spent over a year in Mexico, and this was the #1 recipe I begged my host family to teach me.

 This super soft and pillowy Mexican sweet bread is as addictive as any donut but swaps the powdered coating or vanilla glaze for a swoon-worthy crackled seashell topping.
-My homemade recipe makes a batch of vanilla and chocolate conchas, although you can have fun customizing the flavors and colors any way you like!
+My homemade recipe yields a batch of vanilla and chocolate conchas, but you can have fun customizing the flavors and colors to suit your taste.

 Table of Contents

-- Soft and sweet.
-Mexican concha is known for its pillowy soft enriched dough and deliciously sweet flavors.
+- Best texture.
+Mexican concha is known for its soft, enriched dough and deliciously sweet flavors.
+It’s soft, fluffy, and has a gorgeous shell.

-- Vanilla and chocolate conchas.
-This recipe splits the dough for the topping in two, giving you a batch of vanilla conchas and chocolate conchas.
+- Multiple flavors.
+This recipe splits the dough for the topping into two, giving you a batch of vanilla conchas and chocolate conchas.

-- Rustic dessert.
+- Foolproof.
 Don’t worry about your conchas looking perfect.
-Their rustic presentation is what makes them so special and fun to make (like churros).
+Their rustic presentation is what makes them so special and fun to make.

 - Sugar.
 Granulated white sugar.